PaulMiguelSec/Threat-Hunting-Projects/README.md

    - Enhance monitoring for connections to known file-sharing platforms and cloud storage services.
    - **TTP Addressed:** **T1567.002 - Exfiltration Over Web Service**
 4. **Employee-Specific Actions:**
-   - Conduct a formal interview with John Doe to address the findings and provide an opportunity for explanation.
+   - Conduct a formal interview with Scott Firth to address the findings and provide an opportunity for explanation.
    - Mandate participation in cybersecurity awareness training to reinforce acceptable use policies.
-   - Place John Doe under heightened monitoring for a defined period to ensure compliance with company policies.
+   - Place Scott Firth under heightened monitoring for a defined period to ensure compliance with company policies.
    - Involve HR to determine whether disciplinary actions or reassignment are necessary based on intent and severity.

 ---